cesaro/pod/README.rst

  - use (distinct x y) on preset and postset of every event
  - better encoding for the counting on each label, with bit vectors??
  - switch to old encoding for conditions: v_b1,b2, if some number is small ??
+ - if one event cannot be merged with any other event, you don't need to generate (distinct x y) for x,y in its preset
+ - most events have a label different than anyone else, ie, cannot be merged with any one.
+Remove them from the encoding!!